yfinehuang/yfinehuang.github.io/_pages/about.md

 I serve as a reviewer for **_IEEE Transactions on Circuits and Systems for Video Technology_**, **_CCF Transactions on Pervasive Computing and Interaction_** and **_IEEE Signal Processing Letters_**.

-# 📖 Educations
+# 📖 Education Experience
 - *2020.09 - 2024.12*, PhD, Key Laboratory of Underwater Acoustic Communication and Marine Information Technology, Ministry of Education, Xiamen University.
 - *2017.09 - 2020.06*, Master, Key Laboratory of Underwater Acoustic Communication and Marine Information Technology, Ministry of Education, Xiamen University.
 - *2012.09 - 2016.06*, Undergraduate, School of Information, Xiamen University.

-# 🌼 Work Experiences
+# 🌼 Professional Experience
 - *2025.02 - Present*, Guilin University of Electronic Technology, School of Information and Communication, Associate Professor
 - *2025.02 - Present*, Guilin University of Electronic Technology, School of Information and Communication, Postdoctoral Researcher